 Quantum Feasibility (?)

-NOTE: This is a follow-up to my original Quantum Infeasability (?) post wherein I expressed serious doubts about RSA or ECC cryptography being feasible to break with a quantum computer anytime in the next 50 years.
+NOTE: This is a follow-up to my original Quantum Infeasibility (?) post wherein I expressed serious doubts about RSA or ECC cryptography being feasible to break with a quantum computer anytime in the next 50 years.
 I have revised my views given the recent announcements around ECC being potentially vulnerable much sooner now with recent at least theoretical breakthroughs.

 AI;DR (AI; Didn't Read) -- This post was composed primarily with the help of Google Gemini 3.1 Pro.
 The gist is that ECC may be vulnerable in the next 10-15 year timeframe as opposed to many decades on.
 There are specific types of bitcoin addresses that are more secure and should be used for long-term storage, such as Native SegWit addresses starting with bc1q.
-This is laid out at the end of the article, along with a note that Taproot, the newest address type, is VERY insecure and should not be used if you believe it plausible that CRQC's could be built any time soon.
+This is laid out at the end of the article, along with a note that Taproot, the newest address type, is not very secure and should not be used if you believe it plausible that CRQC's could be built any time soon.

 While the early March 2026 quantum annealing updates did not threaten RSA-2048, a separate wave of gate-model breakthroughs published just weeks later now forces a material reassessment of my 50-year timeline.
 The existential threat to cryptography has shifted entirely away from RSA and onto Elliptic Curve Cryptography (ECC-256), the standard that secures Bitcoin and Ethereum.